A-Q's 'God's Engineering' Is A Grown & Enthusiastic Rap Offering; Possibly His Best Project

-In a career that has spanned 15 years, A-Q has earned his place as a Nigerian Hip Hop great.
-His early career had him play the hot head, rapping with so much fury and going against anyone who dared spit on his mic skills.
-In 2020, A-Q hasn't changed a lot, but with a community and culture to tend to, he's developed the essential skill of nuance needed to navigate his position as a leader.
+AQ drops God's Engineering, and in his 15-years career period, he has continued to earn his place as a Nigerian Hip Hop great.
+His early career had him play the hothead, rapping with so much fury and going against anyone who dared spit on his mic skills.
+In 2020, AQ (Hayque) hasn't changed a lot, but with a community and culture to tend to, he's developed the essential skill of nuance needed to navigate his position as a leader.

-A-Q (in)famously sold an album for fifty Naira, and that project was reported to have moved about 10k units.
-Moving into the latter stages of his music career, that business acumen seems to have sharpened with time, as A-Q positions himself to be an influential center within the Hip Hop scene.
+The Rapper (in)famously sold an album for fifty Naira, and that project was reported to have moved about 10k units.
+Moving into the latter stages of his music career, that business acumen seems to have sharpened with time, as Hayque positions himself to be an influential center within the Hip Hop scene.
 That influence is even more solidified by God's Engineering, an album which, on many occasions, A-Q has said was his last.
-While rappers seldom deliver on such claims, a last album will always be a dare to end on a high note, especially if one has enjoyed a stellar career as the rapper born Gilbert Bani has.
+While rappers seldom deliver on such claims, the last album will always be a dare to end on a high note, especially if one has enjoyed a stellar career as the rapper born Gilbert Bani has.

-"You Must Feel Am," GE's pre album single, seemed to be A-Q's subtle brag.
-An album that has been announced since August 2019, fans have kept steady wait for new music; and alongside budding Afro fusion star Oxlade, A-Q delivered a slice of his ever developing artistry.
-The song finds A-Q as a subtler rappers, engaging his themes playfully, and with Oxlade's magical voice as backup, could make for a TV darling.
+"You Must Feel Am," GE's pre-album single, seemed to be A-Q's subtle brag.
+An album that has been announced since August 2019, fans have kept steady wait for new music; and alongside budding Afro-fusion star Oxlade, Hayque delivered a slice of his ever-developing artistry.
+The song finds Hayque as a subtler rapper, engaging his themes playfully, and with Oxlade's magical voice as a backup, could make for a TV darling.

 The album proper opens with BeatsbyJayy–produced "Intro-Vert" which expectably has A-Q rapping about personal travails and familial concerns.
-On the latter parts, A-Q raps "Somebody please tell M.I Abaga, I don't wanna tweet more/ I don't need more Instagram followers; I don't want OAPs as friends/ I don't wanna jump on popular trends..."
-For an opener, "Intro-Vert" is a laser sharp song, one which states A-Q's mission to remain just as he is – a middle finger to political correctness.
-While A-Q's bars, as ever, retains a steeliness to them, an understanding of a wider pallette of sounds has him rapping over minimal beats with R&B reminiscent keys, and this makes for more effect.
+On the latter part, A-Q raps "Somebody please tell M.I Abaga, I don't wanna tweet more/ I don't need more Instagram followers; I don't want OAPs as friends/ I don't wanna jump on popular trends..."
+For an opener, "Intro-Vert" is a laser-sharp song, one which states A-Q's mission to remain just as he is – a middle finger to political correctness.
+While A-Q's bars, as ever, retains a steeliness to them, an understanding of a wider palette of sounds has him rapping over minimal beats with R&B reminiscent keys, and this makes for more effect.

 Tomi Thomas–assisted "Zodiac Killa" is a dive into the murky world of exes, as Q's storytelling plays to the astronomical, as suggested in the title.
 A stunning guitar (played by Tomi) drives the underlying music of the production – such songs, alongside "Mama Said," bears testament to A-Q's musical growth.
 While in previous albums, such songs which heavily appropriate other sounds find their way, Q's artistry hadn't matched the level of versatility.
 On GE, he seems a man anew, making rap songs that, so importantly, make you forget you're listening to a rap song.
 On "Mama Said," the message takes center stage, as the veteran rapper uses the podium of a mother to reveal hard-hitting truths.
 One of such truths, as A-Q raps, is knowing when to stop.